 Favourite wines are in a category of their own.
 This is not all about points, ratings or objectivity, but rather about our very own personal recommendations.
 Favourite wines are those that we personally like best, wines that taste good in our opinion, wines that we ourselves would buy and drink.
 In all cases, these are the wines that in our opinion are the best and most interesting wines of their relevant style, category and price level.
 At the same time, these wines make up the pool from which we select the wines for our tasting parcels, always faithful to our motto: we will only include those wines in the parcel that taste best for us!

 From the representative wine reviews that scored the long run a winery, gives producers classification.
 It gives the reader at first glance a reliable information about the quality of the producer concerned.
 These products range from to .

 The classification is based on the long-term experience that has made under the strict conditions that apply to the wine guides the wines of our operation Verkosterteam.
 Base are thus only the wines that were tasted in Erlanger tasting room blind.
 These must be submitted by each producer adequately classified wines from recent vintages.

-The wines keep constant high level and are usually the best in their respective category in the area.
+One of the best producers of the region The wines keep constant high level and are usually the best in their respective category in the area.
 Weaknesses, there is little, but can occur in difficult vintages.
 However, this must be balanced in good years with particularly compelling assortments so that an operation can hold the status.
-In most cases you can blindly buy.
+In most cases, you can blindly buy.

 Producers classification is constantly revised in accordance with the submitted and tasted wines.
 We leave us with gradations in principle a little more time than with ascents.